rl-maartenb/gh-action-rl-scanner-composite-test/README.md

 The action also displays the SARIF report in a custom *Rl-Secure-Scanner* section of the Security tab in the GitHub repository.

 This action is most suitable for users who want to quickly set up a working security scanning solution.
-If you already manage workflows for different purposes and want to integrate security scanning as a step under specific conditions, try the [rl-scanner-simple](https://github.com/reversinglabs/gh-action-rl-scanner-simple) GitHub Action by ReversingLabs.
+If you already manage workflows for different purposes and want to integrate security scanning as a step under specific conditions, try the [rl-scanner-only](https://github.com/reversinglabs/gh-action-rl-scanner-only) GitHub Action by ReversingLabs.

-Compared to `rl-scanner-simple`, this action is more convenient out-of-the-box because it scans the artifact and uploads reports all at once.
+Compared to `rl-scanner-only`, this action is more convenient out-of-the-box because it scans the artifact and uploads reports all at once.
-In the `rl-scanner-simple` action, everything except the scan has to be provided by the user creating the workflow.
+In the `rl-scanner-only` action, everything except the scan has to be provided by the user creating the workflow.

 ## What is rl-secure?